Vintage American workwear reimagined as fashion statementMarch 25, 2019

 Source authentic vintage American workwear for low, low prices at your local thrift stores or on global online market places or visit the consignment stores in your neighbourhood to find original pieces to combine with your current classics.
 Your consignment stores offer you the genuine article at a premium price but worth the money if you want a high quality, one-of-a-kind vintage workwear wardrobe.

-Alternatively, visit online shopping websites to find vintage workwear inspired modern fabrics, cuts and styles that give you the contemporary look you crave, with a hint of throwback vibe thrown in for that whimsical touch that epitomizes your own personal style.
+Alternatively, visit online shopping websites to find Vintage American workwear inspired modern fabrics, cuts and styles that give you the contemporary look you crave, with a hint of throwback vibe thrown in for that whimsical touch that epitomizes your own personal style.